Microsoft/azure-docs.cs-cz/articles/machine-learning/algorithm-module-reference/apply-math-operation.md

 ### <a name="erfinverse"></a>ErfInverse

-Vrátí hodnotu inverzní funkce ERF.
+Vrátí hodnotu inverzní `erf` funkce.

 ### <a name="exponentialintegralein"></a>ExponentialIntegralEin